justinnhli/bletchley-docs/users.md

 slurmstepd: error: *** STEP 17239.0 ON n002 CANCELLED AT 2021-11-04T14:44:21 DUE TO TIME LIMIT ***
 -->

+Once a job is running in the background, you can then start additional backgrounds jobs, and they will all run simultaneously.

 ### Monitoring and Managing Jobs

 *Summary: Use the `squeue` command to see what jobs are running, and the `scancel` command to cancel running/scheduled jobs.*